Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 R
 ```

-2) To install required pacakges in R:
+2) To install required pacakges in R and select a mirror for downloading:

 ```
 install.packages(c("abind", "MASS", "glmnet","rTensor","ranger"))
 ```

-To select the first mirror for downloading.

 ```
 install.packages("liquidSVM", repos="http://pnp.mathematik.uni-stuttgart.de/isa/steinwart/software/R")
 ```

-To quit R:
+To quit R and select 'y' to save the image:
 ```
 q()
 ```
-To select 'y' to store the image.

 3) To install pip packages: